wballard/starphleet/index.md

 ## Containers
 Starphleet encapsualtes each service in an LXC container.
-Starting from a base container , you can create your own custom containers to speed up builds as needed.
+Starting from a base container, you can create your own custom containers to speed up builds as needed.

 Containers serve to create fixed, cached sets of software such as compilers,